 ZDoom ports may be used and distributed free of charge.
 No profit may be made from the sale of it.

 ZDoom was originally created by Randi Heit using id Software's and various others' sources.
 Its successor ports GZDoom and QZDoom are now maintained by Christoph Oelckers, Braden Obrzut, Rachael Alexanderson, and Magnus Norddahl.

 Why would I want to use ZDoom instead of regular Doom?

-- It runs well under all modern versions of Windows, from Windows 95 to the new Windows Vista.
-If you have Linux, it works
+- It runs well under all modern versions of Windows, from Windows XP to the new Windows 10.
+If you have Mac or Linux, it works with that too.

-- Can play all Doom engine games, including Ultimate Doom, Doom 2, Heretic, Hexen, and Strife.
+- Can play all Doom engine games, including Ultimate Doom, Doom II, Heretic, Hexen, Strife, and more.

 - Supports all the editing features of Hexen.
 (ACS, hubs, new map format, etc.)

 - Supports most of the Boom editing features.